Best Battery Desulfators: Make Your Battery Last Longer

-- The gadget can maintain six batteries at a time connected in parallel.
+- Can maintain six batteries at a time connected in parallel

-- It extends the battery life by four times.
-It protects the battery from reverse polarity, short-circuits, and over-temperature.
+- Protects battery from reverse polarity, short-circuits, and over-temperature

-- You need to buy separate Y-connectors to maintain more than one battery.
+- Must buy separate Y-connectors to maintain more than one battery

 Use this device to service many types of batteries.
 It automatically identifies sulfation.
 This unit also charges and helps maintain batteries.

-- This desulfator is designed for use with 6- or 12-volt lead-acid batteries, maintenance-free batteries, AGM, gel, and lithium-ion batteries.
+- Designed for use with 6- or 12-volt lead-acid batteries, maintenance-free batteries, AGM, gel, and lithium-ion batteries

-- One report of trouble putting the device into repair mode.
+- May pose trouble putting the device into repair mode

 Why Trust Us